Common playground with poured-in-place rubber surface.

 How can we create landscapes where children are free to imagine?

+When we reconnect play with nature, we don't simply build better playgrounds.
 We nurture healthier children, richer ecosystems, and a stronger relationship between people and the living landscapes that sustain us.

 Because perhaps childhood was never meant to happen on rubber.